The Best BJJ GIs in 2024

 BJJ Gi usually lasts around 2 years if you use it regularly.
 Its duration is mostly about the time spent on the mat.
 Pants usually last less than a jacket but you can purchase them separately.

-How Many Gis Should I own?
+How Many Gis Should I Own?

 It depends on how many times a week you’re training.
 It also depends on GI weight weather.
 If you dry the GI in the fresh air the heavier kimono takes a long time to dry depending on the weather.
 So, having 2 BJJ Gis is the optimal number if you want to have fresh Gi for every training session.

-How much BJJ Gi cost?
+How much does BJJ Gi cost?

 The cost of the BJJ Gi is somewhere around $50 to $200.
 Simple Gis will cost around $50-$70 while better-looking and more durable Gis will cost around $150-$200.
-Some Gis cost over $200 but it’s usually about the brands and limited edition series.
+Some GIs cost over $200 but it’s usually about the brands and limited edition series.

 Can white belts wear black BJJ Gi?